ozanturhan/angular-interview/README.md

 * A search input should be added to the screen on the client side and the search should be triggered when the number of letters exceeds 3.
 * A select box should be placed to sort by id, title and body.
 * If there is any line in edit mode, search and sort inputs should be disabled.
+* In edit mode, inputs must be mandatory.

 ### Post Detail
 <img src="mockups/post_detail.png" height="400px">